seankwilliams/modern-footnotes/modern-footnotes/readme.txt

 == Description ==
 Footnotes optimized for desktop and mobile, inspired by the styles of Grantland and FiveThirtyEight.

-Use a footnote in your post by enclosing it in double parenthesis, ((like this)).
+Use a footnote in your post by using the footnote icon in the WordPress editor or by using the shortcode: [mfn]this will be a footnote[/mfn] The plugin will automatically associate sequential numbers with each plugin.

 On desktop, footnotes will appear as a tooltip when the user clicks on the number.
 On mobile, footnotes will expand as a section below the current text.

 == Installation ==
 1. Upload the modern-footnotes folder to your wp-content/plugins directory.
 2. Activate the plugin in the WordPress Plugins section.
-3. Use footnotes in your posts by enclosing them in double parenthesis, ((like this)).
-The plugin will automatically associate sequential numbers with each plugin.
+3. Use a footnote in your post by using the footnote icon in the WordPress editor or by using the shortcode: [mfn]this will be a footnote[/mfn]
 4. If you want to customize the styles, you can do so by overriding the following styles in custom CSS for your theme:
 .modern-footnotes-footnote - The superscript element displaying the footnote number .modern-footnotes-footnote--selected - A superscript element that is currently active